-Looking up at the archaic wooden door of the monastery, I read with a sense of awe the ancient Greek and Latin inscriptions chiselled into the archway.
-Eventually passing through the doorway I felt an immense sense of tranquility, as though I had stepped from modernity into a bygone era devoid of constant and superficial distractions.
+Looking up at the archaic wooden door of the monastery, I read with a sense of reverence the ancient Greek and Latin inscriptions chiselled into the archway.
+An inscription carved in the entranceway in ancient Greek read, “Let the love of Christ be the light of your life that guides you”.
+I stood in awe and silence.
+The words resonated within the depths of my soul and my heart stirred with sheer love for whom I loved most, Christ Jesus.
+Eventually passing through the doorway I felt an immense sense of tranquility, as though I had stepped from modernity into a bygone era devoid of superficial distractions.
 The monastery emanated serenity and an aura of reverence.
-Besides the rustling of leaves as the wind danced amidst the treetops, I was all alone.
-As the sun hid behind the clouds I gazed upon the facade of the church wall.
-Forlorn, decaying yet defiant in it’s timeless beauty it captured my imagination.
+Besides the rustling of leaves and the wind dancing amidst the treetops, I was all alone.
+As the sun hid behind the clouds I gazed upon the facade of the monastery.
+Forlorn, decaying yet defiant in it’s timeless beauty, it captured my imagination.

 A rugged path hewn out of solid rock meandered its way down the quaint old town.
 Various paths, as if out of a children’s fairytale seems to pop up when least expected to my delight.
 Turning back, I was struck by the brilliant blue widow shutters contrasted against a faded stone wall.
 Pausing for long moments, I pondered how the architecture blended beautifully with the sky and land, simple, rugged yet naturally beautiful.

 There is a simplistic beauty and warmth about the Greek Islands.
 Uncomplicated, yet full of elegance and sophistication, my mind, heart and soul were won over by my experience of Greece.
 Inherent natural beauty, a rich culture, complimented by the warmth and hospitality of its people.
 For a country that has endured so much, the ability to show warmth and compassion was one of those experiences that I will forever cherish.